Paxtang Cemetery urges families to stop releasing balloons

 The cemetery in Paxtang borough has a “no balloons” sign right at the entrance.

-Paxtang Cemetery has twelve acres of woods, many of which aren’t accessible by the road.
-So the owners say a lot of the time, it’s impossible to get balloons out of high trees.
+Paxtang Cemetery has 12 acres of woods, many of which aren’t accessible by the road, so the owners say a lot of the time, it’s impossible to get balloons out of high trees.

-“Much like you wouldn’t take this balloon and throw it on the ground, because it would be considered litter, that’s actually what you’re doing though when you’re releasing them into the air, because eventually what goes up must come down,” said Skinner.
+“Much like you wouldn’t take this balloon and throw it on the ground because it would be considered litter, that’s actually what you’re doing though when you’re releasing them into the air, because eventually what goes up must come down,” Skinner said.